 - This individual should meet formally monthly with the mentee and go over policies and procedures of the University, College and department.

 - A senior faculty member preferably from another institution – preferably within the candidates research area.
 This individual can directly recommend funding opportunities, external opportunities, national/international research opportunities and can give an outsiders view of events.

 - The mentor in this role may possibly be a senior faculty member from another department within the university who may have cultural, gender, international or other similarities with the mentee and thus can act as a conduit for specific local information and advice.

-  - This individual’s vale, among others, is that he/she is not influenced by departmental politics.
+- This individual’s value, among others, is that he/she is not influenced by departmental politics..

 *This web page deals primarily with evaluative and procedural mentoring.
-For questions or further clarification contact Pam Cook, Associate Dean of Engineering, email@example.com.
+For questions or further clarification contact Rachel Davidson, Associate Dean for Academic Affairs, email@example.com.